Jakub-Czaderski/Cosmic-Piracy-Theory/readme_interactive.md

 *   **Scenario 0 Invariant Bounds:** Scenario 0 is treated as a fundamental, non-repeatable boundary axiom that codes net-zero energy ($\hat{Q} |\Psi\rangle = 0$) exclusively at the birth of the multiverse.
 Because it describes the unique initial crossover node, it operates as an external, flexible matrix initialization layer and cannot be re-injected as a standard runtime scenario during mature generational aeons.
 *   **The Paradigm of Core-Induced Tearing:** In strict compliance with loop quantum gravity constraints, rotating Kerr-de Sitter cores *cannot* mechanically rupture the spacetime fabric on their own, as this would require an unphysical light-speed rotation ($a_* > 1$).
 Active Ultramassive Non-Singular Cores (UMNCs) act strictly as preparing agents, generating massive holonomic shear force to precondition the metric loop coordinates.
 *   **The Stochastic Fluctuation Peak Trigger:** The definitive topological rupture required for a **Pathway 2 Transition** (Independent Spacetime Isolation) is *always* driven by a stochastically generated, Planck-scale quantum fluctuation peak.
 The engine processes a non-linear additive energy spike ($+ \Delta E_{\text{quantum}}$) atop the baseline core preparation.
-If this combined impulse breaches the LQG maximum tensile limit ($\Sigma_{\max} = 10.0$), a localized rupture manifests, establishing the boundary conditions for subsequent daughter universes.
+If this combined impulse breaches the LQG maximum tensile limit ($\Sigma_{\max} = 10.0$), a localized rupture manifests, establishing the boundary conditions for subsequent universes.

+## 3. Primordial Core Condensation & Deep-Era Mergers

+*   **Baryonic Photon-Collapse Multiplicity:** Unlike early legacy framework models, version 26.4 models the stochastic initial photon-collapse phase as a multi-variable condensation channel.
+Energy from high-velocity fields condenses simultaneously into all three native core classes, spawning both heavy satellites ($N_{\text{SMNC}}$) and lighter stellar-collapse black hole seeds ($N_{\text{IMNC}}$) at second zero to serve as key structural accretion components in the young universe.
+*   **Deep-Era Kinematic Mergers:** Timelines initiating with an extended primordial nucleation interval ($\Delta t_0 \ge 50$ Gyr) dynamically process continuous chaotic multi-body collisions.
+Over deep aeon timescales, the high-density satellite clusters generate the first hypermassive core anchors ($N_{\text{HMNC}}$) through gravitational inspiral prior to the main evolutionary transitions.

-## 3. Stochastic Chiral Bifurcation & Timeline Displacement
+## 4. Stochastic Chiral Bifurcation & Timeline Displacement

 The engine incorporates the non-mandatory nature of Ergosphere CPT inversions via a three-tier geometric branching gate during the Phase 0 threshold: